Jerome Powell confirmed as the Fed’s next chairman

 One issue where he may tread closer to the Trump line, however, is on banking regulation, given his recent expression of an appetite for picking apart aspects of the Fed's supervision.

-Trump's desire to steer the central bank towards a more regulation-averse slant has also been reflected in his recent appointments and has been boosted by the resignation of Daniel Tarullo, who was a staunch defender of regulatory safeguards.
+Trump's desire to steer the towards a more regulation-averse slant has also been reflected in his recent appointments and has been boosted by the resignation of Daniel Tarullo, who was a staunch defender of regulatory safeguards.

 Print Friendly, PDF & Email